suchp001/tutorials/exercise-02.md

+# Tidyverse

-Exercises focused on handling tables in the tidyverse package
+## Exercises focused on handling tables in the tidyverse package

 1. Load the tidyverse package and import the "mtcars" dataset.